julien-gargot/kirby-plugin-table/readme.md

 # IMPORTANT NOTICE

 Please, go here: https://github.com/floriankarsten/kirby-tablex
-@flokosiol plugin is all I didn’t take the time to do!
+@floriankarsten plugin is all I didn’t take the time to do!

 I will not update my plugin anymore ;)